Intermediate extension of Chow motives of Abelian type: The motivic picture

 Beilinson motives can be endowed with weight structures, thanks to the main results from \cite{H} (see \cite[Prop.~6.5.3]{Bo} for the case $X = \Spec k$, for a perfect field $k$).
 More precisely, the following holds.

 \begin{Thm}[{\cite[Thm.~3.3~(ii), Thm.~3.8~(i)--(ii), Rem.~3.4]{H}}] There are ca\-no\-ni\-cal weight structures $w$ on the categories $\DBcM(\argdot)$.
-They have the following properties. \begin{enumerate} \item[(1)] The objects $\one_X(p)[2p]$ belong to the heart $\DBcM(X)_{w = 0}$, for all integers $p$, whenever $X$ is regular. \item[(2)] For a morphism of schemes $f$, left adjoint functors $f^*$, $f_!$ respect the full sub-categories $\DBcM(\argdot)_{w \le 0}$, and right adjoint functors $f_*$, $f^!$ and $f^*$ (the latter for smooth $f$) respect $\DBcM(\argdot)_{w \ge 0}$. \item[(3)] For a fixed scheme $X$, the heart of $w$ is the pseudo-Abelian completion of the category of motives over $X$ of the form
+They have the following properties. \begin{enumerate} \item[(1)] The objects $\one_X(p)[2p]$ belong to the heart $\DBcM(X)_{w = 0}$, for all integers $p$, whenever $X$ is nilregular. \item[(2)] For a morphism of schemes $f$, left adjoint functors $f^*$, $f_!$ respect the full sub-categories $\DBcM(\argdot)_{w \le 0}$, and right adjoint functors $f_*$, $f^!$ and $f^*$ (the latter for smooth $f$) respect $\DBcM(\argdot)_{w \ge 0}$. \item[(3)] For a fixed scheme $X$, the heart of $w$ is the pseudo-Abelian completion of the additive envelope of the category of motives over $X$ of the form

-for proper morphisms $f: S \to X$ with regular source $S$, and integers $p$.
+for proper morphisms $f: S \to X$ with nilregular source $S$, and integers $p$.
 The same statement holds, with ``proper'' replaced by ``projective''. \end{enumerate} Furthermore, properties~(1) and (2) together characterize the weight structures $w$ uniquely. \end{Thm}

-Since by \cite[Prop.~15.2.3]{CD}, motives of type \ref{3A}~(3) generate $\DBcXM$ as a thick triangulated category, we see in particular that the latter is generated by the heart of its weight structure.
-For that reason, the proof of \cite[Thm.~3.3, Thm.~3.8]{H} can be imitated to show that the analogue of Theorem~\ref{3A} holds for the $F$-linear versions $\DBcM(\argdot)_F$ of the categories $\DBcM(\argdot)$.
+The proof of \cite[Thm.~3.3, Thm.~3.8]{H} can be imitated to show that the analogue of Theorem~\ref{3A} holds for the $F$-linear versions $\DBcM(\argdot)_F$ of the categories $\DBcM(\argdot)$.
 Let us refer to the weight structure $w$ on $\DBcM(\argdot)_F$ as the \emph{motivic weight structure}.

 \begin{Def}[{cmp.\ \cite[Def.~1.5]{W5}}] The category $\CHFXM$ of \emph{Chow motives} over $X$ is defined as the heart $\DBcM(X)_{F,w = 0}$ of the motivic weight structure on $\DBcFXM$. \end{Def}

 Thus, the category $\CHFXM$ equals the pseudo-Abelian completion of $\CHXM \otimes_\BQ F$. \\